jamesstaub/Node-OSC-MaxMSP/README.md

 3. deploy to firebase

-##Data Processing
+##Node OSC server
-Node js server that listens for firebase changes, and processes the data and sends it to Max/MSP on a local server
+Node js server that interfaces between firebase app and media software using OSC messages. sends OSC over local host on port 3333 and receives OSC messages on port 3334.

 1. add amazon s3 bucket access key and secret key to your .bash_profile
 3. update firebase references in index.js